 "Joe Wilkins has a big, true, highway-running American voice.
 When you see a new book of his, you should celebrate.
 Just buy it, put down the window, and let the music blow back your hair.
 It's nothing but alive." – Luis Alberto Urrea

-Joe Wilkins’s memoir, The Mountain and the Fathers (2012), captures life in the Big Dry, a desolate region in eastern Montana that shapes the people who live there and rarely lets them go.
-Wilkins is also the author of the poetry collections Killing the Murnion Dogs (2011), a finalist for the Paterson Poetry Prize and the High Plains Book Award, and Notes from the Journey Westward (2012), winner of the White Pine Press Poetry Prize and the High Plains Book Award.
-His third full-length collection, When We Were Birds (2016) part of the Millers Williams Poetry Prize Series, edited by Billy Collins, was recently named a finalist for the 2017 Oregon Book Award in Poetry.
+Joe Wilkins’s memoir, The Mountain and the Fathers, captures life in the Big Dry, a desolate region in eastern Montana that shapes the people who live there and rarely lets them go.
+Wilkins is also the author of the poetry collections Killing the Murnion Dogs, a finalist for the Paterson Poetry Prize and the High Plains Book Award, and Notes from the Journey Westward, winner of the White Pine Press Poetry Prize and the High Plains Book Award.
+His third full-length collection, When We Were Birds part of the Millers Williams Poetry Prize Series, edited by Billy Collins, recently won the Stafford/Hall Prize in Poetry from the Oregon Book Awards.
 His essays, poems, and stories have appeared in a host of magazines and literary journals, including The Georgia Review, The Southern Review, The Missouri Review, Harvard Review, TriQuarterly, Orion, The Sun, The Utne Reader, High Country News, and Slate.

 A National Magazine Award finalist, PEN Center USA Award finalist, and Pushcart Prize Winner, Wilkins is the recipient of the Richard J. Margolis Award of Blue Mountain Center, which goes to “a promising new journalist or essayist whose work combines warmth, humor, wisdom and concern with social justice.”
 Of Wilkins’s work, the Indiana Review writes, “The most striking component of it is its awareness of ‘the whole world.’
 What is ordinary becomes transcendent.
 In places derelict and seemingly unexceptional, Wilkins compels us to recognize what is worth salvage, worth praise.”